Do you want to create ‘buy one get one’ (BOGO) offers in your WooCommerce store?

 Considering the cost of online advertising like PPC and social media ads, BOGO discounts can be a cheaper way to build a loyal customer base.

-That being said, let’s take a look at how to easily add buy one get one offer in WooCommerce.
+That being said, let’s take a look at how to easily add ‘buy one get one’ offers to your WooCommerce store.

 Creating a Buy One Get One Offer in WooCommerce